 The Master Manipulator seems impossible to satisfy and there’s no limit to his demands.
 Often he’s loud and wants to always be the first to answer, read the Bible passage, or write on the board.
 Sometimes he quietly refuses to follow instructions because he has another idea that he thinks is better.
 He thinks that stubbornness has worked elsewhere so why not see if it works in Sunday school?

 What has happened to kids today?
-Somewhere between Leave It to Beaver and the Pokémon craze, respect for authority has dwindled, and attention spans have decreased significantly.
+Respect for authority has dwindled, and attention spans have decreased significantly.

 Why are some children so difficult today?
 Do we cater to them too much?
 Are children spoiled or are they expressing their unique God-given personalities?
 Or do children have special needs that make it impossible for them to behave?